×

 When we asked about emergency services, members in Indonesia wrote:

 "Emergency services in Indonesia are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial the emergency number 112.
 This number is toll-free and is available 24 hours a day, 7 days a week.
-The operator will then dispatch an ambulance to the location of the emergency," commented one expat living in Indonesia.
+The operator will then dispatch an ambulance to the location of the emergency," said one expat.

 Will I need to travel to see a specialist?

 "Some of the most popular cities in Indonesia for medical specialists are Jakarta and Surabaya.
 Both cities feature a wide range of highly-skilled physicians, specialists, and surgeons.
 Other cities with good selections of medical specialists include Banda Aceh, Medan, Balikpapan, and Yogyakarta.
-In addition, many tropical islands in Indonesia have some of the best medical specialists, including Bali, Lombok, Sulawesi and Sumatra," remarked one expat in Indonesia.
+In addition, many tropical islands in Indonesia have some of the best medical specialists, including Bali, Lombok, Sulawesi and Sumatra," said one expat.

 Are common prescription medications available in Indonesia?

 "Most drugs are easily available at pharmacies that are dotted everywhere.
-Most antibiotics can be bought over the counter, at a cost much less than in Europe," mentioned one expat in Bali.
+Most antibiotics can be bought over the counter, at a cost much less than in Europe," wrote an expat living in Bali.

 "Yes, common prescription medications are available in Indonesia.
 Most medications are available over the counter at pharmacies, although some require a prescription from a doctor.
 The Indonesian government regulates the sale of prescription medications, and all medications must be approved by the Ministry of Health before they can be sold.
-In addition, the government has implemented a system of price controls to ensure that medications are affordable for all citizens," commented one expat who moved to Indonesia.
+In addition, the government has implemented a system of price controls to ensure that medications are affordable for all citizens," said an expat in Indonesia.

 Do you have anything more to add about local medical facilities in Indonesia?